Note: if you are interested in DSR remote flex (online) please check the FAQ on that page.

 DO I NEED TO SPEAK GERMAN?

-HOW about HOUSING IN BERLIN?
+WHAT ABOUT HOUSING IN BERLIN?

 Housing is cheap!
+Berlin is probably the most affordable major city in Europe, perhaps in the Western world.
 It’s easy to find rooms in a shared apartment for $500 (EUR 450); and a studio or small flat for $726 (EUR 658/mo).